• About

 Sure, everybody knows about the incredible and legendary versatility of duct tape.
 Heck, duct tape can even fix your personal finances.

-Savvy grocery shoppers often take advantage of highly versatile products in the supermarket too.
-Specifically, here are the six most valuable products in your typical supermarket — along with a partial list of their many uses.
+Savvy shoppers often take advantage of highly versatile grocery products too.
+With that in mind, here are the six most valuable products in your typical supermarket – along with a partial list of their many uses.

 Just keep in mind that I haven’t personally verified all of these tips — so, please, use them at your own risk.